How can an airway-focused dentist help?

 An airway-focused dentist can assess the airway and help to determine if there are deficiencies in growth or airflow.
-The dentist evaluates facial structures and symmetry, arch development, and the soft tissues (including lips, tongue & throat), as well as the dentition.
+The dentist evaluates facial structures and symmetry, arch development, and the soft tissues, including lips, tongue and throat, as well as the dentition.
 If discrepancies are noted, the dentist can help to guide a patient through the appropriate treatment.
 In children, growth can be influenced through early intervention.
 Adults have many options as well when it comes to improving the airway.
-The goal is whenever we treatment-plan a patient for any dental work, we keep their airway in mind with every decision and focus on the best decision for optimal breathing and health.
+The goal is that whenever we treatment-plan a patient for any dental work, we keep their airway in mind with every decision and focus on the best decision for optimal breathing and health.

 - Avoid “hard foods” such as popcorn kernels.

 - Limit acidic soft drinks and sugary foods that stick to your teeth, and if you plan on sweets, have them as part of a meal.

 - Decide against tongue and lip piercings, which can fracture teeth and increase infection risk.